Creative Writing - 1 and 2

-Our two creative writing classes are designed to delight 7th-12th graders who love to write their own stories and poems and who pine to have time to explore, refine, and share their creations.
-These classes are offered in the fall and the spring (see our FAQ for dates and times):
+Our two live online creative writing classes are designed to delight 7th-12th grade homeschoolers who love to write their own stories and poems and who pine to have time to explore, refine, and share their creations.
+These one-semester classes are offered in both the fall and the spring:

-Part 2: Creative Writing: Short Stories to Tall Tales - spring 2020 registration closed
+Creative Writing 2: Short Stories to Tall Tales

-Every other Friday there will be a one-hour Zoom meet-up with your instructor--Christine Proctor--who will offer instruction and guidance.
-This will also offer a venue to share and question.
+Every other Friday there will be a live one-hour class on ZOOM, where the teacher--Christine Proctor--will offer instruction and guidance.
+This will be a venue to share and discuss.

 See our FAQ for class dates, times, and breaks.